The Risks of International Surrogacy: A Cautionary Message

 At Osbornes Law, the family solicitors are specialists in international and domestic surrogacy law and adoption.

-The team wants to highlight the importance of getting expert legal advice when it comes international arrangements, as a recent Judgment [Re Z (Unlawful Foreign Surrogacy: Adoption) [2025] EWHC 339 (Fam)], is raising concerns over intended parents who may be, knowingly or unknowingly, entering into unlawful, commercial, foreign surrogacy arrangements.
+The team wants to highlight the importance of getting expert legal advice when it comes to international arrangements, as a recent Judgment [Re Z (Unlawful Foreign Surrogacy: Adoption) [2025] EWHC 339 (Fam)], is raising concerns over intended parents who may be, knowingly or unknowingly, entering into unlawful, commercial, foreign surrogacy arrangements.

 What’s the background?